INL Bureau · Office Profiles

 Cybercrime & Illicit Finance

-Deploys FBI agents, ICHIP attorneys, and technical experts to coordinate multi-country arrests, searches, and seizures — building partner capacity aligned with FATF standards and the Budapest Convention to close jurisdictional gaps exploited by transnational criminal networks.
+Deploys FBI agents, ICHIP attorneys, and technical experts to coordinate multi-country arrests, searches, and seizures — develops partner skills in alignment with FATF standards and the Budapest Convention to close jurisdictional gaps exploited by transnational criminal networks.

 🌿